-- Faculty and graduates who advance the practice of physical therapy through post-professional education and original and translational inquiry.
+- Faculty and graduates who advance the practice of physical therapy and athletic training through post-professional education and original and translational inquiry.

-- Graduates who are innovative leaders in physical therapy and who are integral members of the inter-professional healthcare team.
+- Graduates who are innovative leaders in physical therapy and athletic training and who are integral members of the inter-professional healthcare team.

 - Inter-professional clinics that serve the needs of our communities and are fully integrated into the didactic and clinical components of the academic program.

 We embrace the values enacted by the College of Health Professions at Pacific University:

 The School of Physical Therapy and Athletic Training is committed to seeking and creating opportunities for a multitude of people and ideas.
 We embrace individuals who represent a spectrum of lived experiences and backgrounds and believe that supporting diversity enhances our academic, clinical, and professional environment.

 Pacific University’s Hillsboro campus is located on the land of the Tualatin Kalapuyas, who called themselves the Atfalati.
 They are now part of the Confederated Tribes of Grand Ronde.

 Today, many Native Americans continue to have sacrifices forced upon them while making important contributions to our society.
 Living and present communities contribute actively and vibrantly across the land we refer to as Washington County.
 In Oregon, the federal government revoked tribal sovereignty and reservation land to more than 60 tribes in 1953.
 Discriminatory housing policies in the 20th century including redlining and exclusionary zoning have led to the displacement of people of color.
 This acknowledgement establishes a commitment to dismantle the continuing legacies of settler colonialism.